-Welcome to The School of One at John Marshall@Bard
+Welcome to The School of One @ Bard

 LEARNING PLATFORMSStudents who can read and write well will be successful in any career.
 The staff encourages students to explore the areas they are interested in learning about.
 The teacher has over 60 electives and four foreign languages for students to choose from (Spanish, French, German, and Latin).
 The teacher has projects in many of the high school subjects but is willing to work with students to create a new project to pique student interests.

 usernames and passwords emailed to student and/or family member.
 Read 2-3 articles per day (10-15 per week) and complete all parts of the 5-step literacy activities.
 This includes maintaining a notebook in which students complete a vocabulary exercise where they write down selected vocabulary words, their definition and then use that word in a sentence of their own to show comprehension.
 Additionally, students are required to use a suggested graphic organizer to help them identify 3 supporting ideas/facts from a given article that guide them in establishing/identifying the main idea of that article.

 usernames and passwords emailed to students and family members.
 Families you can use this log on information to see where your student’s grades in any class at any time.
 Students will complete at least 5 lessons/quizzes per day (25-50 per week).
 Students are required to maintain a notebook in which they identify main concepts, vocabulary, formulas and other helpful items from the text they are reading in each lesson.
 Those notes then can and should be used when taking assessments for a given unit/course.
 Thy will also be very helpful when students are preparing for the OST or ACT/SAT exams.